Turkish GP: Valtteri Bottas takes superb win, Max Verstappen retakes title lead as Lewis Hamilton rues late pit-stop

 Perez had an incredible battle with Hamilton for fourth earlier in the race, even being forced over the pit-entry as they went wheel-to-wheel in the final sector before he lunged to maintain position into Turn 1.

-Pierre Gasly finished fifth for AlphaTauri despite picking up a five-second penalty for a first-corner collision with Fernando Alonso, although the Driver of the Day was Carlos Sainz after a magnificent comeback charge.
+Pierre Gasly finished sixth for AlphaTauri despite picking up a five-second penalty for a first-corner collision with Fernando Alonso, although the Driver of the Day was Carlos Sainz after a magnificent comeback charge.

 Sainz started 19th but finished eighth after several breath-taking overtakes.